YWolfeee/YWolfeee.github.io/_pages/simpletes.md

 ### Training results

 Training with four math tasks and evaluating on all eight, the effect is striking: it shifts the *entire* final-score distribution upward, which matters because in discovery the maximum, not the mean, is what counts.
-On the sum-difference problem, training found a new state of the art (1.1440 → 1.1449) that the untrained model missed even under aggressive loop scaling.
+On the sum-difference problem, training found a new state of the art (1.143975 → 1.144887) that the untrained model missed even under aggressive loop scaling.
 Gains hold on both in-distribution and out-of-distribution problems.
+In particular, the improved result appears on a held-out task, supporting the claim that the model learns a transferable search behavior rather than only memorizing the training problems.

 <figure class="d-wide">
   <img src="{{ '/images/blog/simpletes/training.png' | relative_url }}" alt="Relative gains from training across ID and OOD tasks">
-  <figcaption><b>Figure 9.</b> Relative gains over gpt-oss-120b for the Top 10%, 25%, 50%, and 75% chains over training, for ID (first row) and OOD (second row) tasks.</figcaption>
+  <figcaption><b>Figure 8.</b> Relative gains over gpt-oss-120b for the Top 10%, 25%, 50%, and 75% chains over training, for ID (first row) and OOD (second row) tasks.</figcaption>
 </figure>

 We read these results as a proof of concept rather than a finished recipe.
 What is encouraging is that training reaches solutions pure loop-scaling does not, which suggests the model can internalize something about the *shape* of evaluation-driven search, not just memorize good answers.
 The gains also transfer to out-of-distribution problems, hinting that what is learned is a discovery behavior rather than a per-task trick.
 We think a principled training objective for scientific discovery is one of the most promising open directions.